Twin Perspectives

 Bukhara

-A police/tourist information centre is located in the heart of the city, which is very useful.
-The ‘tourist police’ can now be found in the larger cities, as a result of the new President and his focus on tourism.
+A police and tourist information centre is located in the heart of the city, which is very useful.
+These ‘tourist police’ can now be found in the country’s most visited cities, as a result of the new President and his focus on tourism – and are there to look specifically after tourists, which is very reassuring.

 reasons to visit bukhara